Virtual TimeClock Knowledge Base

 Note: Communication is initiated one way (from client to server) so computers running Virtual TimeClock Client software do not need a static IP address.

-While assigning a static IP address is relatively simple, it is up to the person making the assignment to ensure the address is valid for the network and does not conflict with any other device on the network.
-If you are unaware how your network is setup we strongly recommend that you rely on a networking professional to set a static IP address for you.
+While assigning a static IP address is relatively simple, it alters the computer's presence on the network.
+You must ensure the address is valid for the network and that it does not conflict with other devices or the addresses reserved for a DHCP server that may be running on your network.
+If you are unfamiliar with these terms and your network environment you should rely on a IT professional to set a static IP address for you.

 Below you will find steps for assigning a static IP address on both Windows and macOS computers.